 Suppose they are involved in an accident and do not have the proper bodily injury or property damage coverage.
 In that case, it could result in significant ramifications.
 These can include:

 - Losing your license and registration of your bike

 - Judgments against you in civil court proceedings

 - The provision of an SR22 high-risk mandatory coverage for a minimum of three years to keep your license

-There is a wide range of coverage options available for motorcycle riders in Florida.
+A wide range of coverage options is available for motorcycle riders in Florida.
 While they may not need all of the coverages available, making sure they have them can protect their finances.

 Bodily Injury Liability

 This coverage pays for another driver or passenger’s medical bills if they cause an accident with another vehicle.

 This type of Florida Motorcycle Insurance provides coverage for any damages they cause to another person’s property or vehicle.
 Property damage pays for the repairs to the car and any other property.

 Medical payments coverage will cover the medical expenses that occur to them or passengers while riding the motorcycle.
 These coverage options generally carry up to a $10,000 maximum range.